Last Updated on November 22, 2020 by Christian Heide

 The gourmet experience finishes with a stroll through the narrow streets of the picturesque town of Sant Sadurni d´Anoia before returning back to Barcelona.
 Do not miss this Barcelona Wine Tour!

-Exclusive Cava & Chocolate Experience by The Barcelona Feeling: Enjoy a day trip out of town and discover the arts of cava and chocolate making.
+Intimate Champagne & Chocolate Getaway by The Barcelona Feeling: Enjoy a day trip out of town and discover the arts of cava and chocolate making.
 Visit a Cava winery – a must do in Barcelona.

 Did you know?